 Do you know the difference between clutter and great stuff?
 Do you think clutter is a creature of habits, or just piles of stuff?
-However you look at clutter, I know you don't want to particularly see it.
-So why do you have it all around you?
+However you look at clutter I know you don't want it all around you?

 Clutter is in everyone's life, even if it's not messy or has become a mammoth amount.
-When you look through drawers, cabinets, closets, you'll find it.
-Clutter is everything you own, that you don't fondle any longer, you no longer use it, and its been sitting around for years, and ignored.
-Good stuff is used, carresed, and being paid attention to and loved.
+When you look through drawers, cabinets, closets you'll find it.
+Clutter is everything you own, that you don't fondle any longer, you no longer use it, and its been sitting around and ignored for years while good stuff is used, caressed and loved and adored.

-The simple reason clutter collects and "clutter clusters" appear, year after year, is because you can't make up your mind about what is clutter and what is good to keep.
+The simple reason clutter collects and "clutter clusters" appear, year after year, is because you can't make up your mind about what is clutter and what is the good stuff to keep.

-Get clear on your clutter with The Clutter Remedy™
+Get clear on your emotional clutter with The Clutter Remedy™

 Happy New Year 2019!
 You made it through the holidaze, yay!
 I suppose you created a New Year's resolution, correct?
 Well if so that's all great, but did you know if you're not really specific when writing out the resolutions, they may not stick.
 First, writing out your realizations from the year 2018 may be more helpful than you will ever realize!
 When you work on your realizations from the past year you will take inventory of all the great, good, and bad things that you experienced.
 Take a gander back into 2018 and see what worked and what did not work.
 To identify what you want to work on in this following year it is smart to know specific things to work on, so you're not just blowing smoke into the wind.
 When you realize things that went sour, or south, in 2018, it may be a good thing to work on specific behaviors to make sure you are going forward, instead of staying stuck, or at worst going backwards, down the rabbit hole again.
 You don't want to repeat the same mistakes or fumbles that created havoc in your life, again.
 Working on losing weight, drinking and eating less, finding a new job, writing a book, while all worthy causes, are so common that it may be more of a whim wish than a practical goal.
 Working on things that are measurable is much easier to achieve and will make you happier in the long run.
 Mending broken relationships, if they are with people that are very stable and supportive is a great idea.
 Working on repairing relationships with people who have never been supportive or helpful, bad idea.